ZekeMoore/Covid19_Vaccine_Reaction_Analysis/README.md

 ## Purpose - Background & Topic Selection Reasoning

 US Citizens are concerned about the risk factors of taking the COVID-19 Vaccines.
-We are playing the role of a team of data scientists hired by the government to analyze and assess the risk factors of receiving one of the three Emergency-Use Authorized COVID-19 vaccines.
+Here, I am going to analyze and assess the risk factors of receiving one of the three Emergency-Use Authorized COVID-19 vaccines.
 The outcome of the analysis is to help citizens make a more informed decision when taking the vaccine.
-We will use vaccine adverse event data provided by the government from the [Vaccine Adverse Event Reporting System.](https://vaers.hhs.gov/)
+I will use vaccine adverse event data provided by the government from the [Vaccine Adverse Event Reporting System.](https://vaers.hhs.gov/)

-We will analyze and assess risk factors of taking the COVID19 Vaccine.
-We will determine the risk factors using adverse events based on age to predict life-threatening risk probability using a Machine Learning Classification Model.
+I will analyze and assess risk factors of taking the COVID-19 Vaccine and I will determine the risk factors using adverse events based on age to predict life-threatening risk probability using a Machine Learning Classification Model.

 ---